 Interview day

-Early Tuesday morning, we will start the individual applicant interviews.
-Lee and Van Stavern will intervew each applicant together, for approximately 20 minutes.
-In addition, you will interview with two more faculty members, individually, for approximately 20 minutes each, for a total of three interviews.
-Residents currently in the program will stop by to visit, in our virtual conference room, while you are waiting for your interviews.
-Finally, the chief residents will present a slide show encapsulating the Washington University Neurology Residency Program, our residents and the city of St. Louis.
+Our current residents will stop by to visit in our virtual conference room while you are in between your interviews.
+Finally, the chief residents will present a slide show encapsulating the Washington University neurology residency program’s curriculum and opportunities as you progress through each academic year.
 Applicants will receive a personalized itinerary and will have staggered start times to accommodate different time zones.